 As we mentioned, avalanches can be quite common along the Milford road and surrounding areas.
 But don’t worry,NZTA has an advanced avalanche monitoring programme in place to keep everyone safe.

-This program was introduced after Pop Andrew’s, a road worker, was tragically killed in an avalanche in the 80’s.
+This programme was introduced after Pop Andrew’s, a road worker, was tragically killed in an avalanche in the 80’s.
 This programme predicts avalanches and ensures that any risk of an avalanche is controlled.
 When there’s a potential risk, the road is either closed temporarily until the avalanche naturally clears or a controlled avalanche is executed by a team of professionals.
 To do this, they close the road temporarily, create the avalanche with explosives, and then clear the road of debris.
 This just means the avalanche is cleared in a safe, monitored environment, rather than happening on it’s own accord!
 Since the launch of this program, there have been no deaths due to avalanches along Milford Road!

 4. No other highway in New Zealand climbs as fast to the same altitude as this one which at its highest point is 940 metres above sea level.